-h.
+g.
 Property and Equipment

 Property and equipment is recorded at cost.
 Donated assets are recorded at fair value at the date of donation.
 PRC capitalizes all expenditures for equipment in excess of \$1,000.
 Repairs and maintenance are charged to expense as incurred; major renewals, replacements, and betterments are capitalized.
 Depreciation is provided on a straight-line basis over the estimated useful lives of the assets (5 to 25 years).
-Depreciation expense was \$86,285 and \$115,503 for the years ended June 30, 2020 and 2019, respectively.
+Depreciation expense was \$86,905 and \$86,285 for the years ended June 30, 2021 and 2020, respectively.

-i.
+h.
 Allowance for Doubtful Accounts

 The allowance for doubtful accounts is estimated based on existing economic conditions.
 Management closely monitors outstanding receivables and charges off to expense any balances that are determined to be uncollectible and establishes an allowance for estimated uncollectible receivables.
-There was no allowance as of June 30, 2020 and 2019.
+There was no allowance as of June 30, 2021 and 2020.

-j.
+i.
 Revenue Recognition